gilzim/film/README.md

 the img folder includes example pictures of the CLEVR dataset and the stats folder which contains gammas and betas distributions of the FiBN model.

+### Important Notes
+- The can only run on the Linux OS
+- All bash scripts and commands must be executed from the src folder

 ### Setup
-The program must run on the linux os.

-Because we essentialy use the FiLM model, the setup instructions for the FiBN model are the same as FiLM. from FiLM's README.md:

-First, follow the virtual environment setup [instructions](https://github.com/facebookresearch/clevr-iep#setup). create an empty conda enviorment and run the following command:
+First, create an empty conda enviorment and run the following command:
 ```bash
 pip install -r requirements.txt
 ```